 GVTAA Veterinary Technician Conference

-The 2018 Veterinary Technician and Veterinary Assisant Conference, will cover a variety of topics relevant to caring for small and large animal patients.
-This program includes 1 hour of LEAP.
+The 2019 Veterinary Technician and Veterinary Assistant Conference, will cover a variety of topics relevant to caring for small and large animal patients.
+This program includes 2 hours of LEAP (Approval code GBVM-2151).

 |8:00-8:30||Check-In and Continental Breakfast - Educational Building|

 |8:30-8:40||Welcome and Introductions||Jamie Rauscher, RVT|

 |8:40-9:30||Making Complicated GI Issues Simple||Dr. Rebecca Bechard, Hills Pet Nutrition|

 |9:30-10:20||The ABCs of the CBC: What, When, and Why||Dr. Dennis DiNicola, IDEXX|